 - a.
 The County shall enforce the Rules and Regulations through graduated administrative mechanisms, to include one or more of the following, separately or in combination: The Airports Director may issue verbal and written warnings and written notices of violation.
-The Board of County Commissioners may issue administrative penalties, suspend or revoke licenses and permits issued by the County, terminate leases and authorize eviction as permitted by the terms of each lease and by law.
-Any of these mechanisms may be utilized or disregarded, as reasonably determined by the Board, depending on the circumstances. - b.
-Separate from, and in addition to, any of the penalties and other enforcement mechanisms provided by this Section G, the Board of County Commissioners may seek an injunction to prevent a violation of the Rules and Regulations. - c.
+The Board of County Commissioners may issue administrative penalties, suspend or revoke licenses and permits issued by the County, terminate leases and authorize eviction as permitted by the terms of each lease and by law. - b.
+Enforcement of the Rules and Regulations may be pursuant to Chapter 162, Florida Statutes, or as otherwise provided by law.
+When utilizing the Chapter 162 enforcement process, the Board of County Commissioners shall serve as the code enforcement board. - c.
+Separate from, and in addition to, any of the penalties and other enforcement mechanisms provided by this Section G, the Board of County Commissioners may seek an injunction to prevent a violation of the Rules and Regulations. - d.
 The Sheriff's Office may detain and remove from the Airport any person presenting a risk to the safety or security of the Airport or to persons or property on the Airport, and further may, in its discretion, issue citations for violations of these Rules and Regulations or of other laws that it is authorized to enforce.